Berith Park, Wahroonga: History

 Berith Park was designed by Francis Ernest Stowe for Alfred Smith, who came from Queensland.
 Smith acquired the land in 1897 and the house was finished around 1909.
 By 1914 the house was in the hands of Sir Arthur Rickard, the founder of the Dr Barnardos charity for children.
 Rickard made substantial changes to the house, putting in tennis courts, a swimming pool, a ballroom, an ornamental lake, cricket oval and gardens.
 The house was later bought by Alderman Stanley Crick, the Lord Mayor of Sydney and a founder of Fox Studios.
 Berith Park was used extensively as a location in a number of films.
 Crick later started selling off parts of the property.
 The Catholic Church bought the house in 1955 for use as a home for the Dominican Fathers and then Dominican Sisters.
 It was sold again in 1979 and extensive changes were made.
 In 2004 more subdivisions were made and an acre of the land was sold off.

 Vivian and Wendy King purchased the house in 1990 for $5 million from retired bookmaker Bruce McHugh.
 The Kings sold the house in 2002 for $5.59 million.
-In December 2016 the house was sold by Warwick and Karen White for over $15 million dollars.
-It is a very precious house that is over 100 years of age.
+In December 2016 the house was sold by Warwick and Karen White for an estimated $20 million dollars.
+It is now believed that the house is worth up to $40 million dollars due to its large land area, and Victorian Architecture It is a very precious house that is over 100 years of age.